microsoft/onnxruntime/docs/execution-providers/QNN-ExecutionProvider.md

 Model quantization for QNN EP requires the use of calibration input data.
 Using a calibration dataset that is representative of typical model inputs is crucial in generating an accurate quantized model.

 The following snippet defines a sample `CalibrationDataReader` class that generates random float32 input data.
-Note, that using random input data will most likely produce an inaccurate quantized model.
+Note that using random input data will most likely produce an inaccurate quantized model.

 ```python
 # data_reader.py